azat-co/practicalnode/chapter1/chapter1.md

 }
 ```

-There's also an implicit `return` when you are using fat arrow function.
-It works when there's just one statement in a function.
+There's also an implicit `return` when you are using the fat arrow function.
+It works when there's just one statement in a function:

 ```js
 const fWithImplicitReturn = (a,b) => a+b